 For over 2000 years the Miwuk people lived seasonally in this canyon, gathering food, and fishing the river.
 The Miwuk word WaKaLuu means river and Hep Yoo describes an untamed or wild force of nature.
-This beatiful campground is set in mature conifer and oak forest on the North Fork Stanislaus River.
+This beautiful campground is set in mature conifer and oak forest on the North Fork Stanislaus River.

 At a Glance

 Calaveras Ranger District (HWY 4)- This campground is first-come, first-serve.
-Sites may be closed, due to Hazard Trees, No Water.
+Some campsites will be closed due to Hazard Trees.
 Campground back loop (campsites 26-52) will temporarily be closed on July 7-10 and July 14-17.

 Emergency medical services available at the Arnold Medical Clinic in the Meadowmont Shopping Center in Arnold, or at Mark Twain St. Joseph's Hospital in San Andreas (Highway 49).
 Gas, groceries, camping supplies are available in Arnold and Camp Connell.